t0xid/For-Anyone-Who-Walks-Revamp/README.md

 ### It says it was developed by 'iamevn + r4t'.
 Wdym?
 well, most of the code is theirs and whilst i did update it i dont want to take credit for all of it. so i decided to leave their name in.

+and in spirit to their original project, this too has the "do whatever" license